BriteCore/Design-Team-Projects/README.md

 Your final deliverables will be:
 * Images of low-fidelity sketches/mockups and hi-fidelity final design.
 * Any other documentation that helps us understand how you work.

-Please share progress along the way.
-We are most interested in seeing how you work as a designer and tackle challenges.

 ## Questions